leorrodrigues/bottleneck_interval_tree/README.md

     sh run_tests.sh
 ```

-The tests execute in two parts, first checking for memory leaks with valgrind and later checking the correctness of the code.
+The tests execute in two parts, first checking for memory leaks with Valgrind and later checking the correctness of the code.

 ### Examples

-The tree has the same principles as an pure AVL tree.
-So, the following cases are explored during the tests (described by Griffin in [here](https://stackoverflow.com/questions/3955680/how-to-check-if-my-avl-tree-implementation-is-correct)).
+The tree has the same principles as a pure AVL tree.
+So, The tests explore the following cases (described by Griffin in [here](https://stackoverflow.com/questions/3955680/how-to-check-if-my-avl-tree-implementation-is-correct)) and other ones.

 ```
 Consider the following AVL balanced binary trees for an insert operation: